 Effect of speed on seed to seed spacing of roller metering mechanism in actual field condition

-Under the field conditions, the distance between the two successive seeds was measured at different tractor operating speeds which are 1.5, 2.0 and 2.5 km h-1 respectively.
+Under the field conditions, the distance between the two successive seeds was measured at different tractor operating speeds which are 1.5, 2.0, and 2.5 km h-1 respectively.
 The mean spacing of maize seed increased with higher forward speed.
-It was found that the mean spacing was minimum at speed of 1.5 kmh-1 (17.8 cm) and maximum at speed 2.5 kmh-1 (20 cm).
+It was found that the mean spacing was minimum at a speed of 1.5 kmh-1 (17.8 cm) and maximum at a speed 2.5 kmh-1 (20 cm).
 The increase in mean spacing with a speed increase is attributed to a reduced retention time for seed collection.
-The findings were also correlated with the mean spacing results obtained in laboratory testing of the rolling type system.
-It is shown in Fig.12.
+The findings were also correlated with the mean spacing results obtained in laboratory testing of the rolling type system (Fig. 12).